pearc18hackathon/pearc18hackathon/README.md

 ### Bioconda and BioContainers
 #### Use and improve Bioconda and BioContainers for portable, reproducible bioinformatics
 [Bioconda][bioconda] is a channel of the conda package manager specializing in bioinformatics software.
 Each bioconda package automatically has a Docker [BioContainer][biocontainers] created for it that is uploaded to [Quay.io][quay.io].
 There are a number of ways to engage with Bioconda and BioContainers at the hackathon:
-* Add or update a bioinformatics package that you need to Bioconda and BioContainers
+* [Contribute or update a bioconda recipe][bioconda_recipe] of interest to you.
+See [slides for additional tips][bioconda_slides].
+See this [list][bioconda_fail] of recipes that need work for ideas.
 * Integrate BioContainers with HPC environments
+  * Deploy BioContainers directly on your site via Galaxy's hosted Singularity repository.
+See the [tutorial here][cvmfs_singularity].
+  * E.g., best-practice for integrating BioContainers with HPC system environment modules?
 * Improve tools and documentation for working with BioContainers
+  * Help with this [pull request][biocontainers_pull] to improve tools for working with BioContainers

 ---
 ### Prerequisites